Thong Jeans and Dirty Sneakers Hit the Runway at Tokyo Fashion Week

 The jeans might lack practicality, but the sneakers are fully functional.
 All looks from the collection were styled with sneakers — besides a few models who came out in bare feet — and multiple brands made their way down the runway, including Nike and Adidas in addition to New Balance.

-In addition to the daring jeans, the collection also boldly featured bras with giant holes cut through the middle, which were draped over long-sleeved shirts, as well as dramatically ruffled harem pants and lacy white capes.
+On top of the daring jeans, the collection also boldly featured bras with giant holes cut through the middle, which were draped over long-sleeved shirts, as well as dramatically ruffled harem pants and lacy white capes.

 Want more?